stolostron/rhacm-docs/install/install_connected.md

   Each directory contains a `kustomization.yaml` file with settings that you can update to create your environment.
 If you update the files, you can apply the changes by entering the `kubectl apply -k` command.

+2. Change to the `deploy` directory that you just cloned.

-2. Generate a pull-secret.
+3. Generate a pull-secret.

     1. Ensure you have access to the Red Hat Quay.io organization by signing in to [open-cluster-management](https://quay.io/repository/open-cluster-management/multiclusterhub-operator-index?tab=tags).

       If you do not have access to the `open-cluster-management` organization in Quay.io, you can request access on the internal `#forum-acm` Slack channel.

-    2. Visit the following link, but replace `<your_username>` with your Quay.io username: https://quay.io/user/your_username?tab=settings.
+    2. Visit the following link, but replace `<your_username>` with your Quay.io username: https://quay.io/user/<your_username>?tab=settings.

     3. Select **Generate Encrypted Password**.